Hudson Valley Region

 Chris Mazura

-Chris Mazura is a teacher, teacher educator, researcher, and writer, whose career-long focus has been the integration of mindfulness practices and writing instruction for the purposes of personal growth and social action.
+Chris Mazura is a teacher, teacher educator, researcher, and writer, whose career-long focus is the relationship between reflection, vulnerability, mindfulness meditation, and writing instruction for the purposes of personal growth and social action.

-Chris holds a BA in Political Science (Vassar College), MFA in Writing and Poetics (The Kerouac School of Disembodied Poetics at Naropa University), MsEd in English Education (Pace University), and C.A.S. in Teacher Leadership (SUNY Albany), where he is also PhD candidate.
-His dissertation research is on the creation of transformative and sustainable communities of practice to support the next generation of educators in New York State.
+Chris holds a BA in Political Science (Vassar College), MFA in Writing and Poetics (Naropa University’s Jack Kerouac School of Disembodied Poetics), MsEd in English Education (Pace University), and C.A.S. in Teacher Leadership (SUNY Albany), where he is also PhD candidate.
+His current research is on the creation of transformative and sustainable communities of practice to support the next generation of educators in New York State.

 NCTE Liaison